 There’s no getting around it, Medicare Advantage premiums are complicated.
 The reason for the complication is because there isn’t a single premium, there are four:

-- Part A Premium (inpatient coverage): Most people don’t pay a monthly premium for Part A. If you buy Part A, because you didn’t work, you’ll pay up to $411 each month.
+- Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care.
+Premium (inpatient coverage): Most people don’t pay a monthly premium for Part A. If you buy Part A, because you didn’t work, you’ll pay up to $499 each month.

-- Part B Premium (medical coverage): Most people pay $104.90 each month.
-If you’re a higher income earner, you’ll pay more.
+- Part B Premium (medical coverage): Most people pay $170.10 each month.
+If you’re a higher-income earner, you’ll pay more.

 If you have shopped for a Medicare Advantage plan (Part C) in the past, you already know that some have a zero dollar ($0.00) premium, while others have a premium up to about $500.00 per month.
-This is the amount above and beyond your monthly Medicare Part B premium that you will pay to join a plan.
+This is the amount above and beyond your monthly The Medicare Part B premium is the monthly charge paid by beneficiaries for their outpatient medical care, services, and supplies.
+A beneficiary's premium may be uplifted by an IRMAA surcharge if their income is above... that you will pay to join a plan.

 This might seem confusing at first.
-However, it’s done this way because Medicare pays the plan between $700 and $800 per month (on average), for each beneficiary that joins.
+However, it’s done this way because Medicare pays the plan between $700 and $800 per month (on average), for each A person who has health care insurance through the Medicare or Medicaid programs. that joins.
 The amount is variable because Medicare pays more for higher quality plans.
-A zero dollar plan is simply one that is able to provide the health insurance coverage offered for the monthly amount it receives from the government.
+A zero-dollar plan is simply one that is able to provide the health insurance coverage offered for the monthly amount it receives from the government.

-To further complicate matters, some Medicare Advantage plans include Part D coverage for your prescription drugs, and some don’t.
-If it includes Part D, the monthly premium will be inclusive.
+To further complicate matters, some Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B). include Part D coverage for your prescription drugs, and some don’t.
+If it includes Part D, the monthly premium for this coverage is included.

 Most Medicare Advantage plans do not have a deductible for the Part B (medical) portion of the insurance.
 If you are accustomed to employer or Obamacare health insurance, this will be a welcome change for you.

 Many plans do have deductibles when you use Part A (inpatient) services.
-However, these deductibles cannot be more than what you’d pay with Original Medicare:
+However, these deductibles cannot be more than what you’d pay with Original Medicare is private fee-for-service health insurance for people on Medicare.
+It has two parts.
+Part A is hospital coverage.
+Part B is medical coverage.:

 In most cases, plans deductibles are significantly less than what Original Medicare allows.